manju-arun-22/boston_house_pricing/README.md

 ### boston_house_pricing
 Data Science sample project for boston house pricing.
-The dataset has been taken from sklear.datasets
+The dataset has been taken from sklearn.datasets

 ### Softwares and Tools Requirements
 1. [Github Account]("https://github.com")